alt-react/Active-Directory-Home-Lab/README.md

 </details>

 <details>
-<summary>Install Sysmon on Window 10 (target0-PC)</summary>
+<summary>Install Sysmon on Window 10 (target-PC)</summary>
 <br>

    1) open a web browser and search for "Sysmon", and click the link that shows "Sysmon - Sysinternals"
    2) scroll down and click the " Download Sysmon" link
    3) do a web search for "sysmon olaf config", click on the "Github - olafhartong/sysmon-modular" link, scroll down, and click the "sysmonconfig.xml" file
    4) click the "raw" option on the top-right of the page, right-click and save the file
-   5)  navigate to the directory we downloaded sysmonconfig.xml to, click on the file to select it, right-click the file, click "Extract all", then click the "Extract" button
+   5)  navigate to the directory we downloaded sysmon.zip to, click on the file to select it, right-click the file, click "Extract all", then click the "Extract" button
    6)  in the window that just popped up, click the file explorer bar, right-click the folder path, then click "Copy"
    7)  hit the "Windows" key, type in "powershell", run powershell as administrator, then click "yes"
    8)  type in `cd` followed by a single space, then right-click inside powershell to past the folder path we just copied in the previous step, and hit "Enter"